Mayan Shaman's Philosophy & Healing Practices

 Meg: In 2008, you represented the Maya Foundation In Laakeech at the 8th International Mayan Encounter, a three-day convention dedicated preserve the Maya culture and traditions held in Guatemala.
 Could you describe your experience at the convention?

 Jose: To participate in the 8th International Mayan Encounter was one of the highlights of my personal holistic understanding of the Maya cultural legacy I am privileged to have been born into.
-This encounter helped me to know many different aspects of my Mayan heritage, the diversity of the Mayan culture and traditions, the mystical beauty of our spiritual path, as well as the vast knowledge of healing the Mayan Elder J’Men posses and are willing to share with the next generations, like mine.
+This encounter helped me to know many different aspects of my Mayan heritage, the diversity of the Mayan shaman and traditions, the mystical beauty of our spiritual path, as well as the vast knowledge of healing the Mayan Elder J’Men posses and are willing to share with the next generations, like mine.
 I had personal contact with many Elder J’Men and wiseman who spoke dialects of the Maya language different from mine and helped me enrich my knowledge, not only of holistic sacred ceremonies but also of healing plants and traditions.
 The experience helped me grow and commit to a path of service to my people.
-It brought me the opportunity to increase my commitment to preserving my ancestor’s beliefs, traditions, and legacy and to continue teaching our Mayan language, traditions, and ways.
+It brought me the opportunity to increase my commitment to preserving my ancestor’s beliefs, traditions, and legacy and to continue teaching our Mayan shaman, language, traditions, and ways.

 Meg: You spoke of the Hacienda Chichen's Sacred Mayan Ceremonial Site—could you explain what this is and what takes place there?